bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/articles/DOM-standard.md

 ---

-[Element/closest](https://developer.mozilla.org/en-US/docs/Web/API/Element/closest "The closest() method traverses the Element and its parents (heading toward the document root) until it finds a node that matches the provided selector string.
+[Element/closest](https://developer.mozilla.org/en-US/docs/Web/API/Element/closest 'The closest() method traverses the Element and its parents (heading toward the document root) until it finds a node that matches the provided selector string.
 Will return itself or the matching ancestor.
-If no such element exists, it returns null.")
+If no such element exists, it returns null.')

 In all current engines.